Code of Conduct

 Comment removed for context: when someone has repeated a removed comment.
 No violation.

 No value: A comment made that is to disturb the discussion and has no value to the discussion.
-Usually more than not, could have been skirting, but gave the benefit of the doubt to the poster.
+Usually, the comment could have been considered skirting or taunting but is given the benefit of the doubt to the poster.
 No violation.

 Off Topic: Can only be called by the author/ seeder.
 No violation.

 All NT members must be on IM.
 The chat ‘Main Room’ and the ‘Activity’ feed are to be used for social purposes only.
-Personal attacks, fighting and comments that are meant to skirt the spirit of the CoC are prohibited and will result with chat privileges being suspended for a given period or a comment being removed.
+Personal attacks, fighting and comments that are meant to skirt the spirit of the CoC are prohibited and will result with chat privileges being suspended for a given period, points given, or suspension from the site.

 The photo feature is for original artwork.
 Memes and other such visuals meant to convey a message will be removed.